 Just as the movement of Solid objects can be animated, the movement of Active Bodies can also be animated as well.
 This way, an Active Body can both follow a trajectory, and at the same time get pushed by the fluid.

-You can balance between the influence of the animation and the fluid using the Original Animation Influence parameter, located in the Phoenix Node Properties attributes rollout, for any Active Body.
+You can balance between the influence of the animation and the fluid using the Original Animation Influence parameter, located in the Phoenix Per-Node Properties menu, for any Active Body.

-You can also set the density and other Active Body properties in the Node Properties attributes rollout as well, for each Active Body object.
+You can also set the density and other Active Body properties in the Per-Node Properties menu as well, for each Active Body object.

-Note that the Active Body Solver node sets up global simulation parameters, which affect all Active Body objects in the solver's Interaction Set.
-This is in contrast to the Phoenix Node Properties attributes, which are unique for each Active Body.
+Note that the Active Body Solver node sets up global simulation parameters, which affect all Active Body objects in the solver's Interaction list.
+This is in contrast to the Per-Node Properties, which are unique for each Active Body.

 As a result, you can set up several Active Body Solver nodes, each with their own solver settings and set of Active Bodies, so that you can have different rigid body behaviors for each set.
 Note that only one solver node can be specified in the Simulator's settings, however, so to use multiple you would need to set up an additional Simulator for each solver.